sasabot/win_lin_kinect/README.md

 Those who use ROS on Linux but also wants to use Windows API.
 Those who don't want to go through calibration and device managing but want to receive Kinect point clouds on Linux.

 Performance depends on your machine.
 Codes on Windows run at minimum 15 FPS when used on NUC6i7KYK.
+(Face detection runs slightly slower around 10 FPS.
+The Windows Face API is not used as the API only captures frontal faces.
+Instead, a cascade classifier under depth cut is used.)

 ## features